lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 # Privacy Considerations {#privacy}

 In some security protocols, such as [TLS 1.2](#RFC5246), certificates are exchanged in the clear.
 In other security protocols, such as [TLS 1.3](#RFC8446), the certificates are encrypted.
 The inclusion of the EKU extension can help an observer determine the purpose of the certificate.
-In addition, if the certificate is issued by a public certification authority, the inclusion of an EKU extension can help an attacker to monitor the Certificate Transparency logs {{RFC9162}} to identify the purpose of the certificate.
+In addition, if the certificate is issued by a public certification authority, the inclusion of an EKU extension can help an attacker to monitor the Certificate Transparency logs {{RFC9162}} to identify the purpose of the certificate which may reveal private information of the certificate subject.

 # IANA Considerations {#iana}